Key Takeaways

 ✅ 2.4 Set up a system for documentation

-It would be smart to keep a log with every change you make and each link you build.
-This way if you see big jumps or dips in your ranks or link rank you will be able to figure out if it has anything to do with the changes you’ve made.
+It would be smart to keep a log of every change you make and each link you build.
+This way, if you see big jumps or dips in your ranks or link rank, you will be able to figure out if it has anything to do with the changes you’ve made.

 Alternatively, if this log system is just not something you will keep updated – Morningscore keeps a history of links and improvements.